eduardovra/eduardovra.github.io/_drafts/building-two-sample-apps-using-hotwire-and-flask.markdown

 After covering up the basics on both [Turbo][hotwire-first-look] and [Stimulus][stimulus], we're good to start building something.
 I've used Python's [Flask][flask] micro-framework on the server.

-The first application is an image loader, where we're gonna see Turbo Drive, Frames and Streams all in action.
+The first application is an image loader, where we're gonna see Turbo Drive, Frames, and Streams all in action.
 No javascript was used in this example.
 On the second app, we build an interactive tool for you to write a recipe, featuring a search field with autocompletion.
-In this example, we use a Stimulus controller, Turbo Drive and Turbo Frames to incrementally update the UI.
+In this example, we use a Stimulus controller, Turbo Drive and, Turbo Frames to incrementally update the UI.

-Bear in mind that the approach I've used is not necessarily the "best", as my focus was in demonstrating a couple use cases in the simplest way I could.
+Bear in mind that the approach I've used is not necessarily the "best", as my focus was in demonstrating a couple of use cases in the simplest way I could.
 These examples were conceived to be used for educational purposes only.

-All the code is available in this [github repository][examples-repo].
+All the code is available in this [GitHub repository][examples-repo].

 ## Project setup

 The project uses python 3.8 and a *Pipenv* file is provided to ease the installation of dependencies.
 Just clone the repo, perform a <code>pipenv install</code> and you're all set.

-Each example is located within its sub folder and is a completely separate Flask application.
-To run the server, activate the pipenv environment, <code>cd</code> to the folder and execute the <code>flask run</code> command.
+Each example is located within its subfolder and is a completely separate Flask application.
+To run the server, activate the pipenv environment, <code>cd</code> to the folder and, execute the <code>flask run</code> command.

 ## Image loader with no Javascript

-For the first example, I wanted to explore a simple case where Javascript is usually used for: dynamically pulling data from the server and appending to the DOM.
-This application is composed of a button to trigger the process of loading a new image and adding it to the UI.
+For the first example, I wanted to explore a simple case where Javascript is usually used for: dynamically pulling data from the server and appending it to the DOM.
+This application is composed of a button and a list of images.
+When the button is pressed, it triggers the process of loading a new image and adding it to the UI.
 The number of images is displayed on the top of the screen and it's also kept within the server between page reloads.

 ![A gif showing the image loader application working](/assets/img/hotwire-image-loader.gif)

-The page is composed of a main HTML template and one partial as you'll see bellow.
+The page is composed of the main HTML template and one partial as you'll see below.
 Styles were omitted for clarity.

 {% raw %}
 ``` html